 You are unlikely to go hungry in Hungary.
 Cafés and restaurants (étterem or vendéglő) proliferate and portions are usually large.
-Eating out is generally affordable: choose well and you can eat till you can eat no more, plus enjoy a few beers, for under 2000Ft.
-Soups and small dishes – such as hortobágyi palacsinta (pancakes stuffed with mince and doused in creamy paprika sauce) – cost from as little as 600Ft, and mains tend to start around 1200Ft (or 1800Ft in higher-end eateries).
+Eating out is generally affordable: choose well and you can stuff yourself, plus enjoy a few beers, for under 2000Ft.

 Hungarians like a protein-heavy breakfast (reggeli) featuring cheese, eggs and salami, plus bread and jam.
 Coffeehouses (kávéház) are increasingly trendy and you’ll find many serving breakfast and coffee with milk (tejeskávé) or whipped cream (tejszínhabbal).
-Most Hungarians take their coffee short and strong (eszpresszó).
+For most Hungarians coffee means one thing: espresso (eszpresszó).

 Traditionally, lunch is the main meal of the day, and lunch set menus (napi menű) can be a highly affordable way of eating out.
 You won’t want for snacks, particularly sweet ones: the old-fashioned cukrászda or patisserie with tempting displays of elaborate cakes is a staple of every town centre.
 Marzipan is a national favourite, as is ice cream (fagylalt).
-Pancakes (palacsinta, from around 150Ft) are very popular, as are strudels (rétes; about 350Ft).
-On the streets you can buy corn-on-the-cob (kukorica) in summer and roasted chestnuts (gesztenya) in winter.
+Pancakes (palacsinta, from around 350Ft) are very popular, as are strudels (rétes; about 600Ft).

 Hungary’s mild climate and diversity of soils are ideal for wine (bor), which is cheap whether you buy it by the bottle (üveg) or the glass (pohár).
-Hungary’s best-known wine-producing region is the Tokaj-Hegyalja, known predominantly for dessert wine.
+The country's best-known wine-producing region is the Tokaj-Hegyalja, known predominantly for dessert wine.
 Bikavér, produced around Eger and meaning “Bull’s Blood”, is a robust red.
-Good whites can be found around the Badacsony in the Balaton region.
+Good whites can be found around the Badacsony in the Balaton region and near Sopron.